 .sln file might not be well-suited to be opened by the IDEs.

-We recommend building it from the command line (either as part of the import, or by calling
+We recommend building it from the command line (either as part of the import by specifying

 Supported switches are: